osu-uwrt/riptide_setup/README.md

 # Initial Setup

 ## Cloning riptide_software
 To collaborate with the riptide_software platform, you must fork this repo (click "Fork" at the top-right of this page).
 When executing the commands below, you will need to enter the URL to your forked repo.
-From YOUR forked repo, click "Clone or download" at the top-right of the page, copy the URL, and then insert that URL in place of "<your_forked_repo>".
-Do NOT forget the "src" at the end of the last line.
-This is a catkin-specific requirement that all source code be placed within a folder called "src".
+From YOUR forked repo, click "Clone or download" at the top-right of the page, copy the URL, and then insert that URL in place of `<your_forked_repo>`.
+Do NOT forget the `src` at the end of the last line.
+This is a catkin-specific requirement that all source code be placed within a folder called `src`.

-NOTE: It is common to see brackets such as "<>" used to act as placeholders for actual code.
-Make sure you replace the ENTIRE phrase "<your_forked_repo>" with the URL.
+NOTE: It is common to see brackets such as `<>` used to act as placeholders for actual code.
+Make sure you replace the ENTIRE phrase `<your_forked_repo>` with the URL.
 ```
 mkdir -p ~/osu-uwrt/riptide_software/
 cd ~/osu-uwrt/riptide_software/